 CAUTION: When getting into your wetsuit, sharp objects can penetrate the rubber of your performance wetsuit.
 Long fingernails and other sharp objects could make small cuts in the surface of your wetsuit if caution is not exercised.
 These small cuts are not covered under the manufacturer warranty and are the responsibility of the owner.
 When trying on a wetsuit, it is best to clip fingernails and/or to be especially aware of your nails.

-1. Step into the wetsuit with the zipper facing behind you.
+1. Step into the suit with the zipper facing behind you.

 4. Lift the wetsuit up around your arms or shoulders depending on the wetsuit model.